open-mmlab/mmsegmentation/docs/en/user_guides/2_dataset_prepare.md

 ```shell
 python tools/dataset_converters/synapse.py --dataset-path /path/to/synapse
 ```

+In our default setting, it will generate 2,211 2D images for training and 1,568 2D images for validation.

 Noted that MMSegmentation default evaluation metric (such as mean dice value) is calculated on 2D slice image, which is not comparable to results of 3D scan in some paper such as [TransUNet](https://arxiv.org/abs/2102.04306).